| IT

 skaters through email lists, it lets them know

+where and how to assemble.
 Paris is the big daddy of pack blading.
 On

 Friday nights an average of 20,000 skaters